laypatel-07/PMS-Django/README.md

 1. Edit the Tailwind configuration in the `theme` directory
 2. Make changes to the templates using Tailwind utility classes

-## Deployment

-For production deployment:

-1. Set `DEBUG = False` in `settings.py`
-2. Configure a proper database (MySQL, PostgreSQL)
-3. Set up static files serving
-4. Use a production WSGI server like Gunicorn
-5. Set up a reverse proxy like Nginx

 ## Contributing